roytang/blog/content/posts/2005/02/some-thoughts-on-piracy.md

 I wonder what compels store owners to sell PS2 originals at these prices?
 Are there so many piracy-conscious console owners that they are able to fuel such a high demand for PS2 originals that result in high prices?
 Who buys at these stores?

-I don&'t know why games (and digital media in general) have to be the same cost or more expensive in a third world country where people obviously have less money than developed nations.
+I don't know why games (and digital media in general) have to be the same cost or more expensive in a third world country where people obviously have less money than developed nations.
 Of course, I am not saying we are entitled to lower prices because we are poor.
-But don&'t companies who sell these consider that selling to citizens of developing nations at lower prices would be better than the zero sales caused by high prices/piracy combination?
+But don't companies who sell these consider that selling to citizens of developing nations at lower prices would be better than the zero sales caused by high prices/piracy combination?

 In the future, I may be more compelled to buy console originals online, especially if I can find good deals on used copies.
 Well, at least as soon as I become more confident about buying things online.